eBay/restcommander/README.md

 REST Commander is a fast parallel async HTTP/REST/SOAP client as a service to monitor and manage 10,000s of web servers.
 Sends requests to 1000 servers with response aggregation in 10 seconds. or 10,000 servers in 50 seconds.

-REST Commander serves as the agent master of [cronus agent (open sourced)](https://github.com/eBay/cronusagent) for scalable software deployment, script execution, config push, and monitoring.
+REST Commander serves as the agent master of [cronus-agent (open sourced)](https://github.com/eBay/cronus-agent) for scalable software deployment, script execution, config push, and monitoring.

 **Version 2.0.0 : faster than faster**, by restructuring via AKKA remoting and clustering, we are able to make REST Commander distributed and horizontally scalable.
 Distributed REST Commander can send request to **100K+** machines in eBay's cloud and gather result back in just **100s** using **5 VM**.